How to Calculate Your Home's Electrical Load and What It Means for Your Power Needs

 Different homes need different amp services, and you can use a bit of math to figure out what kind of electrical load your home requires.
-A 60-amp service is probably inadequate for a modern home.
+A 60-amp service, for example, is probably inadequate for a modern home.
 A 100-amp service is good for a home of less than 3,000 square feet that does not have central air-conditioning or electric heat.
 A home larger than 2,000 square feet that has central air-conditioning or electric heat probably needs a 200-amp service.
 Use the equation listed above to deduce exactly how many amps your home needs.

 Installing a new circuit is not difficult, but before you begin, make sure your service panel can handle the extra load.
 A service panel with too many circuits is dangerous.

 Make sure you do not overload your service panel.
 A panel's total amperage is printed near or on the main circuit breaker, which controls all the circuits in the panel.
 Most breaker boxes are 100, 150, or 200 amps.
 Add the amperages of all the individual breakers in the box.
-The total may be more than twice the total amperage of the box.
-For example a 100-amp service panel may have circuit breakers that add up to more than 200 amps.
+The total might be more than twice the total amperage of the box.
+For example, a 100-amp service panel could have circuit breakers that add up to more than 200 amps.
 This is normal.

 Take your total amperages and the name of the service panel manufacturer with you to meet with the inspector to ask about adding another circuit.
 This is also helpful to know when computing your home's power needs.

-A small, 60-amp fuse box may be found in an older home that has not had its wiring upgraded.
+A small, 60-amp fuse box might be found in an older home that has not had its wiring upgraded.
 It can supply power to only one 240-volt appliance, such as an oven or a clothes dryer.
 Since most homes have more than one such appliance, this type of service panel is probably inadequate for a home of 1,200 square feet or more.
 Consider upgrading to a larger size if you plan to add more circuits to your electrical system.

 A service panel should be located where adults can get to it easily but children can't.
 Any exposed cables leading to it should be firmly attached to the wall and clamped tightly to knockout holes in the panel.
-If there are any open holes, cover them with a knockout plug (available at hardware stores).
+If there are any open holes, cover them with a knockout plug ($2, The Home Depot).

 If a 14-gauge wire is connected to a 20-amp circuit breaker or fuse, replace the breaker or fuse with one that is 15 amps to prevent the wire from overheating.
 In most cases, a 20-amp fuse or breaker should connect to a 12-gauge wire; a 30-amp fuse or breaker should connect to a 10-gauge wire.

 Wires should run in a fairly orderly way around the perimeter of the panel.
 If you find a hopeless tangle, call in an electrician for an evaluation.
-Also call in a pro if you find melted or nicked wire insulation, any signs of fire, or extensive rust.
+You should also call in a pro if you find melted or nicked wire insulation, any signs of fire, or extensive rust.

-In an older home there's a good chance that new wiring has been added to a service panel.
-It may have been done by a pro, but it could be amateur work too, so check all the connections.
+In an older home, there's a good chance that new wiring has been added to a service panel.
+It might have been done by a pro, but it could be amateur work too, so check all the connections to ensure safety.